coderefinery/IDEs/_episodes/01-introduction-to-IDEs.md

 ## Introduction to PyCharm

 We will go through the main parts of PyCharm.
-We have selected PyCharm as the tool to demonstrate, and at the same time motivating the use of Integrated Development Environments.
-We want to show you why IDEs are useful.
+We have selected PyCharm as the IDE and want to demonstrate the use of Integrated Development Environments.
+We want to show you how
+IDEs integrate features necessary for developing code.

+Note: Most of the IDE's offer similar features and also support the functionality that we discuss

 We start by creating a project.
  - Start PyCharm